Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Compulsive Behaviors:

-- Repetitive behaviors like spinning or pacing patterns
+- Repetitive behaviors like spinning circles or pacing specific patterns.

-The key word here is “changes.”
-A naturally anxious dog might always be a bit skittish, but if your confident Golden Retriever suddenly can’t handle the doorbell ringing, that’s a red flag worth investigating.
+The key word here is "changes."
+A naturally anxious dog might always be a bit skittish.
+But if your confident Golden Retriever suddenly can't handle the doorbell ringing, that is a red flag worth investigating.

 The Most Common Mental Health Conditions in Dogs